 There’s an old adage about eggnog that if you’ve only tried the store-bought variety, you’ve never really had it at all.
 We tend to agree.
-Commercial eggnog has to contain no less than one percent egg, and often amps the sugar to extremes to create flavor.
+Commercial eggnog has to contain no less than one percent egg and its makers often amp the sugar up to extremes to create flavor.

 WHAT THE HELL IS EGGNOG ANYWAY?

 Eggnog goes back centuries.
 The English used to mix milk, eggs, spices, and ale into a hot drink and use it as a medicine, commonly called a posset.
 As time went on, that concoction took on variations as Europeans spread across the new world.
-Eggnog as we know it today was more or less invented in the American colonies where access to chickens, cows, and rum brought together the three key ingredients.
+Eggnog, as we know it today, was more or less invented in the American colonies where access to chickens, cows, and rum brought together the three key ingredients.

 Eggnog was the signature drink of the Christmas season by the time the American Revolution rolled around.
 Noted bacchanalian George Washington kept a vat of the stuff on hand during the holidays.
 His recipe is pretty close to what you’d get to this day.